 Mediation is not usually appropriate for divorces involving domestic violence.
 Trying to reach a balance based on mutual respect is challenging enough without an added element of physical violence or the threat of violence.

 You and your former spouse may want to return to mediation after divorce if there are significant changes needed to child custody, alimony, and other matters.
 In this case, it would likely be a private mediation.
-An attorney can help you find a mediator from an approved list of sources.
+A local divorce attorney can help you find a mediator from an approved list of sources.

 What to Bring to Mediation